The dry cow yard is split into two, near dry cows and far dry cows.

 During the months March to September the far dry cows live outside and are rotationally grazed on less ‘lush’ paddocks or are grazed on a ‘leader-follower’ system.
 This means that they follow the milking cows and graze off the less nutritional grass after the milking cows come out of the paddock, this system is used as the nutritional needs of these far off dry cows are not as high as the milking herd.

-The near dry cows are 3 week pre calving and are housed during this period.
-We need to carefully control their diet and feed intakes, which is why these cows are housed so they are visible to all members of farm staff.
-This is the critical period that can have positive and negative effects on the lactations to follow.
+The near dry cows are 3 week pre calving and are housed during this period as the farm staff need to carefully control their diet and feed intakes.
+This is the critical period that can have positive or negative effects on the lactations to follow.
 Both far and near cows get the same diet, but the near dry cows have additional protected calcium top dressed onto their ration, to help prevent hypocalcaemia (milk fever) and retained foetal membranes (RFM).

 We use cookies to ensure that we give you the best experience on our website.
 If you continue without changing your settings, we'll assume that you are happy to receive all cookies on the website.
 However, you can change your cookie settings at any time.